scorelab/drola/README.md

 Clone this project at the Base station.
 Run the following command to install the node module dependencies.

+`cd Drola_Base_Node`

 `npm install`

 Connect the configured base station lora module to the base station computer.
-You can start the web server by running following command.
+You can start the web server by running following command in the same directory.

 `npm start`